-We decided not to descend to Bedoin, but to Malaucene.
+We decided to descend to Malaucene instead of Bedoin.
 That way we didn't have to climb col de la Madeleine again.
 It was around 2 o'clock when we reached the top.

 The view was much clearer than a week before

-The descend to Malaucene was nice, but had less corners than the one to Bedoin.
-Because of that we could descend faster, I reached 80.3 km/h.
-In Malaucene it was time to get food.
-I went for groceries and Bram in search for a Ventoux mug.
-They didn't sell any because it wasn't as touristy.
-We sat in the sun to eat ice cream.
-Then we went in search for shade because it was so hot.
+The descend to Malaucene was nice and had less turns than the one to Bedoin.
+Therefore, we could go faster, and I reached 80.3 km/h.
+In Malaucene, it was again time to buy food.
+I went for groceries while Bram searched for a Ventoux mug.
+They didn't sell any because it wasn't a very touristy town.
+We sat down in the sun to eat our ice cream but quickly went in search of shade.